What is Afro Empowerment Center Denmark (AEC)?

 We also work on implementing the CERD 34 recomendation on a national level and hold local and national politicians accountable on the fact that Denmark has signed on to the CERD.
 We also work on a clear definition on Hate-Crimes against PAD and the implementation of language and laws on multiple (intersectional) discrimination which Black Women are disproportionately effected by.

-AEC Denmark have engaged in, and focussed on civil right issues, pertaining to Afrophobia and the abuse PAD’s and BE’s face currently in Denmark, but are often failed to be dealt with or understood by the government institutions and society as a whole.
-These victims instead need to be able to turn to other alternative resources and approaches to solve their issues, an AEC Denmark is an example.
+AEC have engaged in, and focussed on civil right issues, pertaining to Afrophobia and Anti-Black-Racism and the abuse PAD’s face currently in Denmark, but are often failed to be dealt with or understood by the government bodies and institutions as a whole.

 AEC Denmark has been collecting stories of individuals who have been victims of discrimination and racism, at work, at school , by the police, by the government or general in everyday life, these stories often goes untold.
 This documentation is important in order to gain the larger perspective on Afrophobia, in a way that just talking about it can’t provide.